Ambassador Theatre Capacity

 Since opening with a performance slate of operettas and musical comedies, the Ambassador Theatre has enjoyed many successful shows.
 From Danny Kaye’s Broadway debut in The Straw Hat Revue (1939) to Christopher Walken and Rosemary Harris in The Lion in Winter (1966), plenty of leading lights in the acting world have drawn audiences.
-More recent productions have been similarly successful, including the Pulitzer-winning Topdog/Underdog (2002) and the crowd-pleasing Chicago (2003-present).
+More recent productions have been similarly successful, including the Pulitzer-winning Topdog/Underdog (2002) and the longest-running American musical on Broadway, Chicago (2003-present).

 • Children under four are not permitted into the theater